Centre for Artificial Intelligence and Robotics

-The Centre for Artificial Intelligence and Robotics (CAIR) is a laboratory of the Defence Research & Development Organization (DRDO).
-Located in Bangalore, Karnataka, involved in the research & development (R&D) of high quality secure communication, command and control, and intelligent systems.
+The Centre for Artificial Intelligence and Robotics (CAIR) is a laboratory of the Defence Research & Development Organisation (DRDO).
+Located in Bangalore, Karnataka, involved in the research and development (R&D) of high quality secure communication, command and control, and intelligent systems.
 CAIR was founded by Arogyaswami Paulraj.
 CAIR is the primary laboratory for R&D in different areas of defence information and communication technology (ICT).

 History

 CAIR was established in October 1986.
 Its research focus was initially in the areas of artificial intelligence (AI), robotics, and control systems.
 In November 2000, R&D groups working in the areas of command, control, communications & intelligence (C3I) systems, Communication and Networking, and communication secrecy in Electronics and Radar Development Establishment (LRDE) were merged with CAIR.

 CAIR, which was operating from different campuses across Bangalore has now moved.